amino-os/Amino.Run/docs/code_study/DMList.md

 Quinton: These are essentially all identical except for where the replicas live - in the same cluster/cloud zone, across zones in a cloud region/geo-location, across cloud regions, or across mobile devices (P2P).

 ### ConsensusRSM-cluster 129 LoC

 > Single cluster replicated SO w/ atomic RPCs across at least f + 1 replicas

+Status: Implementation started by @quinton-hoole (2018-01-30).
+Will form part of HA demo in Feb/Mar 2018.

 Quinton: This is essentially the [PAXOS](https://en.wikipedia.org/wiki/Paxos_(computer_science)) or [Raft](https://en.wikipedia.org/wiki/Raft_(computer_science)) consensus algorithms.
 It seems impossible to implement even rough approximations of these effectively in 130 lines of code without using existing consensus libraries (e.g. [etcd](https://github.com/coreos/etcd), or [raft](https://raft.github.io/)).